Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 ↓ 2 – Chut Thai Amarin

 Chut Thai Amarin is comparatively more casual than other national outfits.
 It is categorized as evening attire.
-It constitutes of a brocade sinh and an informal blouse with sleeves that are elbow-long.
+It consists of a brocade sinh and an informal blouse with sleeves that are elbow-long.

 traditional thai outfits (16)